Today, you may have to forgive me. I am operating on three hours of sleep in a 48 hour period.

 “Your requirements?”
 Yudhisthira asked “Are you the owner of the lake?”

 “I am.
 Your brothers did not heed my warnings and drank from the lake without my permission.
 Therefore, they had to suffer at the hands of fate.
 You should not follow in the footsteps of these foolish men.
-You may not droning from this lake without answering my questions.”
+You may not drink from this lake without answering my questions.”
 The voice cautioned.

 Yudhisthira was completely still.
-The intense hunger he’d felt along with the the pain of grief had left him all but paralyzed.
+The intense hunger he’d felt along with the pain of grief had left him all but paralyzed.
 But he was renowned for his righteousness, his humility, his commitment to being the direct offspring of truth itself.
 He looked at the water of the lake, which seemed to taunt him now.
 Gently rippling as it caressed the rocks, reflecting the warm sun rays against his face.
 He lowered his head and said aloud “I will do what you wish.
 What questions do you have for me?”